 In less than 48 hours, the samples must be packed and shipped from Tara’s location in the Pacific Ocean to their analysis laboratory – the majority will go to Paris-based CEA Genoscope.
 Depending on the sampling protocol, some zooplankton samples will be shipped at ambient temperature, in buffered ethanol solutions.
 Despite the mix of water and ethanol, the shipments require to be classified as dangerous goods, which adds to regulatory compliance challenges.
 Because Tara Pacific focuses on coral RNA and DNA, the samples are considered as endangered species and therefore have to meet regulations set under the CITES treaty.
 The samples being irreplaceable, further efforts are required to satisfy authorities, including the completion of mounds of paperwork to absolute perfection.

-Tara Pacific will cover nearly 100,000 km around the Pacific Ocean for more than 2 years, the 70 scientists collecting 40,000 coral reef samples.
+Tara Pacific covered nearly 100,000 km around the Pacific Ocean for more than 2 years, the 70 scientists collecting 40,000 coral reef samples.
 The expedition will comprise more than 70 stopovers and visit 30 countries.
 Each step of the way, World Courier agents will do whatever it takes to successfully accomplish this mission.